BergCastro/gympoint/mobile/README.md

 ## Description

-React Native Aplication for the Rocketseat Bootcamp GoStack (Gympoint).
+React Native Application for the Rocketseat Bootcamp GoStack (Gympoint).
 This mobile application was built for the Android platform.

 ## Installing